sofastack/sofastack.tech/content/en/projects/sofa-mosn/overview/index.md

 **MOSN's official website [mosn.io](http://mosn.io) is under construction.
 The documents are temporarily hosted here.**

-MOSN is a powerful proxy written in Go that can be used as a Service Mesh's data plane.
-MOSN is the short name of Modular Observable Smart Network.
-MOSN can be integrated with any Service Mesh wich support xDS API, also used as a standalone load balancer on layer 4 or 7.
-In the future, MOSN will support more cloud native scenarios and the core forwarding function of Nginx.
+MOSN is a network proxy written in Golang.
+It can be used as a cloud-native network data plane, providing services with the following proxy functions: multi-protocol, modular, intelligent, and secure.
+MOSN is the short name of Modular Open Smart Network-proxy.
+MOSN can be integrated with any Service Mesh wich support xDS API.
+It can also be used as an independent Layer 4 or Layer 7 load balancer, API Gateway, cloud-native Ingress, etc.

 ## Core competence